-We shall first show that there is a simply degenerate end corresponding to $\Sigma \times \{t\}$ lying above $g'(S)$ and an essential surface $F$ containing $d$ such that $g'(F \cap \Sigma)$ is vertically homotopic to $\Sigma \times \{t-\epsilon\}$ for any small $\epsilon$, and $d$ intersects $F \cap \Sigma$ essentially.
-(Here $F \cap \Sigma$ is assumed to have no inessential intersection.
-This can be achieved by making their frontiers geodesic with respect to some fixed hyperbolic metric on $S$.)
-Suppose first that there is an upper algebraic simply degenerate end corresponding to $\Sigma \times \{t\}$ such that $\Sigma$ intersects $d$ essentially.
+(c) Now, we consider the third case when $g'(c)$ is homotopic to a core curve of an open annulus boundary component $T$ whose ends touch only simply degenerate or wild ends.
+Suppose, seeking a contradiction, that there is a minimal component $d$ of $\nu^+$ intersecting $c$ transversely.
+By Claim \ref{case a}, we see that $d$ cannot intersect an upper algebraic parabolic curve on $S$ whose image by $g'$ is homotopic into a torus boundary component.
+We shall first show the following claim. \begin{claim} There is either a simply degenerate end or a horizontal annulus on a torus boundary component, corresponding to $\Sigma \times \{t\}$ lying above $g'(S)$ and an incompressible subsurface $F$ of $S$ containing $d$ such that $g'(F \cap \Sigma)$ is vertically parallel into $\Sigma \times \{t-\epsilon\}$ for any small $\epsilon >0$, and $d$ intersects $\Sigma$ essentially on $F$.
+(Here $F \cap \Sigma$ is assumed to have no inessential intersection.) \end{claim} \begin{proof} Suppose first that there is an upper algebraic simply degenerate end corresponding to $\Sigma \times \{t\}$ such that $\Sigma$ intersects $d$ essentially.
 (This is equivalent to saying that $d$ intersects the minimal supporting surface of an upper ending lamination essentially.)
 Then, by letting $F$ be the entire $S$, the condition above holds.